DataDog/datadog-api-client-java/api_docs/v1/SloApi.md

         //appKeyAuth.setApiKeyPrefix("Token");

         SloApi apiInstance = new SloApi(defaultClient);
-        String sloId = "sloId_example"; // String | The ID of the service level objective object String fromTs = "fromTs_example"; // String | The `from` timestamp for the query window in epoch seconds String toTs = "toTs_example"; // String | The `to` timestamp for the query window in epoch seconds try {
+        String sloId = "sloId_example"; // String | The ID of the service level objective object.
+        String fromTs = "fromTs_example"; // String | The `from` timestamp for the query window in epoch seconds.
+        String toTs = "toTs_example"; // String | The `to` timestamp for the query window in epoch seconds. try {
             HistoryServiceLevelObjectiveResponse result = api.historyForSLO(sloId)
                 .fromTs(fromTs)